About Plundering Desire

 Notes on Content and Referencing

-In putting together this website the best possible effort was made to reference all articles, reviews and photographs.
-When I originally cut out and collected these items, I never imagined I would one day attempt to compile them in any way.
-No conscious effort was made to record the date items appeared in their respective publications, nor the names of writers.
+In putting together this website, the best possible effort was made to reference all articles, reviews and photographs.
+When I originally cut out and collected these items, I never imagined I would one day attempt to compile them in any way, and no conscious effort was made to record the date items appeared in their respective publications, nor the names of writers.
 (News items were usually not credited to a particular writer; parody pieces were written anonymously.)
-In a lot of cases, more by accident than design, this information has survived.
-In other instances the information is incomplete or is simply not available.
-In the case of live reviews, where the original publication date is not known I was at the very least able to source the date of the concert itself and record it alongside the review.
-With respect to articles and single and album reviews, where the original date of publication is known it is included as a reference even though the name of the writer/reviewer is not known.
-(In this case I write 'Unknown author' or 'Reviewer unknown'.)
-In all other instances the date of publication was arrived at as the result of an educated guess based on available release date information for singles and albums or contemporaneous articles or reviews.
+In many cases, more by accident than design, this information has survived; in other instances the information is incomplete, or is simply not available.
+In the case of live reviews, where the original publication date is not known, I was at least able to source the date of the concert itself, and record it alongside the review.
+With respect to articles and single/ album reviews, where the original date of publication is known it is included as a reference even though the name of the writer/reviewer is not known.
+(In this case I write 'Unknown author', or 'Reviewer unknown'.)
+In all other instances, the date of publication was arrived at as the result of an educated guess based on available release date information for singles and albums or contemporaneous articles or reviews.
 Consequently these are somewhat vague, referring to the month and year of publication only.
-In the case of some of the material taken from Australasian publications (Australian Smash Hits and the New Zealand music paper Rip It Up) dates are even more vague still as it was typical for singles and albums to be released several months after the UK release.
-(Complicating the matter somewhat, some Smiths singles were only available in Australasia as imports.)
+In the case of some of the material taken from Australasian publications (Australian Smash Hits, and the New Zealand music paper Rip It Up) dates are even more vague still, as it was typical for singles and albums to be released several months after the UK release.
+(Complicating the matter somewhat further, some Smiths singles were only available in Australasia as imports.)
 In these instances, where even the month was difficult to ascertain, I cite time of year (eg, early 1985) only.

 Cover Stars